Apl223/Portfolio/README.md

 * Web application that provides an interface to allow users to upload CSV files containing similar real estate data to obtain precise predictions.
 * Populating prediction results into a SQLite3 database then querying and displaying their results with Flask.
 * Uses the Melbourne Housing Dataset
-* Targets sale prices and uses other columns in the set as features to predict housing prices.
+* Targets sale prices and uses a subset of columns in the set as features to predict housing prices.
 * Splits training and validation data to fit three different regressors in which the mean absolute error will be calculated and stored for each of them: Decision tree, Decision tree with a maximum limit of 100 nodes and Random Forest.

 ### [Poisonous mushroom features](https://github.com/Apl223/College_and-Machine-Learning-projects/tree/main/Mushrooms)